didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 ![Polkit request for performing system write operation](/images/focal/zsys_polkit.png)

-A denied authorization (wrong password or not an user authorized to perform this authorization by polkit) will give to the user:
+A denied authorization (wrong password or not an user authorized to perform this authorization by polkit) will return an error to the user:
 ```sh
 $ zsysctl service refresh
 ERROR Permission denied: Polkit denied access